- Change of address

 There are two elements to the relief - eligible businesses will qualify for relief as follows;

-- the rate bill will be calculated using the small business non-domestic rating multiplier
+- The rate bill will be calculated using the small business non-domestic rating multiplier

-The small business non-domestic rating multiplier for 2016/17 is 48.4p while the standard multiplier for 2016/17 is 49.7p
+The small business non-domestic rating multiplier for 2020/21 is 49.9p.
+The standard multiplier for 2020/21 is 51.2p

 Where a property is eligible for rural rate relief and small business rate relief, rural rate relief only will apply.